 CCI receives most of its revenue from leasing space on its towers to wireless carriers, and has an average tenant base of ~2.5 tenants per tower.
-Approximately 84% of its revenue coming from the Big Four: Verizon (14%), AT&T (25%), Sprint (23%) and T-Mobile (23%).
+Approximately 84% of its revenue comes from the Big Three: Verizon (14%), AT&T (25%), and Sprint (23%), which has been acquired by T-Mobile (23%) as of 2019.
 Ninety-six percent of its revenue comes from domestic carriers and 4% from international carriers.
-Crown also owns more than 2,300 third party leases, acquired from one of the third party lease buyout companies, and over 10,000 Distributed Antenna System (DAS) nodes, over 8,500 of which were procured when CCI acquired NextG in 2012.
+Crown also owns more than 2,300 third party leases, acquired from one of the third-party lease buyout companies, and over 10,000 Distributed Antenna System (DAS) nodes, over 8,500 of which were procured when CCI acquired NextG in 2012.
 These DAS assets from NextG are expected to provide for significant growth, as they currently average only 1.25 tenants per network, and have the capacity for more.
 CCI is now the largest operator of DAS in the U.S.

 On October 20, 2013, Crown Castle announced it’s acquisition of 9,700 towers from AT&T. Under this agreement, it has exclusive rights to lease and operate the AT&T towers for a weighted average of 28 years.
 Crown will also buy 600 towers outright, with the option to purchase the remaining 9,100.
 The ground leases, belonging to AT&T, have a 2% lease escalation rate, which is lower than the typical escalation rate between tower companies and carriers.
 The towers have an average tenant base of 1.6, signifying that the future collocation potential is high.